wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 ### Who has access to subscriber data?
 * The Site Reliability Engineering (SRE) team would have access to the public cloud deployments to perform maintenance, administration, troubleshooting, and support.
 Only the SRE team is granted access to the deployments and their data.
 Other teams would need to go through service requests and change requests to gain deployment-related data access if required.
 * The Customer Reliability Engineering (CRE) team, which would interact with subscribers to support queries and issues, would have access to subscriber information on our support ticketing system and log data.
-* The security team would have access to log data to monitor and respond to security events and incidents.
+* The Security Operations Center (SOC) and security team would have access to log data to monitor and respond to security events and incidents.
 * WSO2 account managers would have access to the support ticketing system and CRM for account management.

 ### How do WSO2 employees access the cloud infrastructure?